 Astudia Current Events Update:

-Climate Change: By Daliya Rizvi
+Climate Change Update: By Daliya Rizvi

 Climate change is a global issue, largely caused by human activity on earth.
 Increasing CO2 emissions globally are leading to increased temperatures, rising sea levels, and more natural disasters across the world.
 Deforestation and mass agriculture are leading to a loss of habitats and increased CO2 and methane gas emissions.
 Many see climate change as a far-away issue that isn’t impacting them.
 However, climate change has begun to have an impact on people everywhere, and that impact will only increase.